dyninst/examples/README.md

     make install

-You can build individual examples using their names.
-For example,

-    make install codeCoverage

 ## Running

 Each example is built in its own subdirectory under the main build directory (if you didn't specify `-B` when running CMake, the build directory is just the root of the `examples` project directory).
 For example, to run the codeCoverage example